purplnay/easy-api-test/README.md

   So, to create a WebSocket connection, simply _import_ WebSocket from `easy-api-test`, and call the function.
 It returns a promise that resolves into a WebSocketClient object.

-  The WebSocketClient object lets you easily get the incoming WebSocket messages, send message and even automatically parse and serialize the messages.
+  The WebSocketClient object lets you easily get the incoming WebSocket messages, send messages and even automatically parse and serialize the messages.
-  Every opened WebSocketClient are closed automatically upon tests ending or failing, so no need to manually close those connections.
+  Every opened WebSocketClient is closed automatically upon tests ending or failing, so no need to manually close those connections.

   - We can now run our tests: